 The purpose of the UE status information element is to provide the network with information concerning aspects of the current UE registration status which is used for interworking with EPS.

-The UE context status information element is coded as shown in figure 9.8.3.37.1 and table 9.8.3.37.1.
+The UE status information element is coded as shown in figure 9.8.3.49.1 and table 9.8.3.49.1.